Alcea rosea

 Alcea rosea, the common hollyhock, is an ornamental dicot flowering plant in the family Malvaceae.
 It was imported into Europe from southwestern China during, or possibly before, the 15th century.
 William Turner, a herbalist of the time, gave it the name "holyoke" from which the English name derives.

+Description

+Alcea rosea is a 8 ft tall plant with large flowers around 5 in in diameter.
+Its leaves are large and heart-shaped.

+Ecology

+The flowers attract hummingbirds in the Americas, and butterflies.